Home | Contents | Arizona y Sonora > Alamos > Highway guide to Alamos | Bus service between Alamos, Sonora, Mexico and Tucson, AZ, USA

-The trip averages about 12 hours between Tucson and Alamos.
-There are several short stops at major cities along the route, including a stop at the downtown Nogales international border.
+The southbound trip averages about 12 hours between Tucson and Alamos, but return trips may take much longer due extended times for Mexican citizens to process their paperwork at the USA border.
 Please remember that you will need your passport and a visa.

 Tufesa bus lines: night bus from Tucson to Navajo, change of bus to Alamos

 I arrived at 1830 at the Tufesa bus terminal at 550 S. 12th Ave, Tucson, AZ to catch a 1930 bus to Navajoa.
 I was informed that tickets were going on sale at 1900 for the 1930 bus.
 At 1900 I purchased the ticket ($61 USDollars) and made a seat reservation for a window about 2/3 towards the back of the bus.
 At that time I was informed the bus would be about a half hour late.
 The bus boarded all ten of us and left at 2000.

 Inside was very clean and comfortable.
 TV consoles dropped down to provide entertainment in Spanish at low volume.
 Also, there were two very clean toilets in the rear of the bus.
 I had plenty of room with an empty seat next to me.

 First stop was across the border at Nogales.
 An immigration official asked for US citizens whereupon I produced my still-valid 6 month visa.
 We then paraded off the bus with our luggage into a room where we lined up and pushed a "red" button on a machine.
 The bus was taken to be washed and cleaned and then we re-boarded after about twenty minutes.